Solr Upgrade Notes

 Prior to Solr 8.6 Solr APIs which take a file system location, such as core creation, backup, restore, and others, did not validate the path and Solr would allow any absolute or relative path.
 Starting in 8.6 only paths that are relative to

-are allowed by default.If you need to create a core or store a backup outside the default paths, you will need to tell Solr which paths to allow.
+SOLR_HOME,SOLR_DATA_HOMEandcoreRootDirare allowed by default.If you need to create a core or store a backup outside the default paths, you will need to tell Solr which paths to allow.
 A new element in

-takes a comma-separated list of allowed paths.When using the
+solr.xmlcalledallowPathstakes a comma-separated list of allowed paths.When using the

-file that ships with 8.6, you can configure the list of paths to allow through the system propertysolr.allowPaths
+solr.xmlfile that ships with 8.6, you can configure the list of paths to allow through the system propertysolr.allowPaths.
+Please seebin/solr.in.shorbin\solr.in.cmdfor example usage.
+Using the value*will allow any path as in earlier versions.For more on this, see the section Solr.xml Parameters.

 Windows SMB shares on the UNC format, such as

-is now available.
+ExternalRoleRuleBasedAuthorizationPluginis now available.
 This plugin allows an authentication plugin (such as JWT) to supply a user’s roles instead of maintaining a user-to-role mapping inside Solr.When authentication is enabled, the Admin UI Dashboard (main screen) now includes a panel that shows the authentication and authorization plugins in use, the logged in username, and the roles assigned to this user.
 A new link will also appear in the left-hand navigation to allow a user to log out.

 Streaming Expressions